 If you want to make money blogging, obviously you’ll need a blog.
 If you don’t have one, no worries, simply follow the steps I outlined in How to Start a Blog.
-It only takes about 15 minutes to get online.

 Once you’re set up, you’ll need to create content.
 You’ll have to write informative posts and articles about your chosen topic.
-This is the time-consuming part.
+This is the time consuming part.
 It’ll be a while before you start seeing an income.
 There is no way around this.
-Unfortunately, there are no shortcuts.
+There are no shortcuts.
 We all have to put in our time.

 Back to top

-When someone finds out blogging supports our family, inevitably I’m asked how.
-“How do you make money blogging?”
+When someone learns that blogging supports our family, I’m almost always asked, “How do you make money blogging?”

-Before I started, I had the same question, so I understand where it comes from.
-The answer is not so straightforward but I think an analogy will help.
+Before I started, I had the same question.
+The answer is not so straightforward, but I think an analogy will help.

-Each of these “ways” to make money as a musician could be called an income stream.
+Each of these ways to make money as a musician could be called an income stream.
 In short, there are many ways one can make money as a musician.
 It just depends on what income streams are used and how many.

 The same goes for bloggers.
-I’ll get into the specifics of each income stream in a moment, but first I need to talk about the 4-legged chair.
+I’ll get into the specifics of each income stream for bloggers in a moment, but first I need to talk about the 4-legged chair.

 The 4-legged chair

-To continue the comparison, think about how many musicians there are in the world.
+To continue the analogy, think about how many musicians there are in the world.
 A lot right?
 So why aren’t all musicians professional musicians?
-Why don’t all of them sell tickets, CDs, merchandise, endorsements and the like?
+Why don’t all of them make money?

 This is where my 4-legged chair comes in.

 Think of these 4 main components like the four legs on a chair.
-To experience the most success, all must be present.
+To experience the most success as a blogger, all must be present.
 I cannot emphasize this enough.
 If you are missing any of the four, you will struggle.
 And like most things in life, the more time and effort you put into the quality of each of these “legs” the bigger your return.

-Setting up the first three legs is the part of the process that will take a lot of time.
+Setting up the first three legs will take a lot of time.
 There won’t be a whole lot of return at first.
 But if you keep going, you’ll eventually see an uptick in income.

 1. Create excellent content

 Once you have a blog, you must add high-quality content.
 On a blog, this content comes in the form of blog posts.
 Your blog posts have to be excellent.
-In order to make money, you have to have visitors, but in order for you to have visitors, you must have something worthwhile to visit.
+In order to make money, you have to have visitors, but in order to have visitors, you must have content worthwhile to visit.

 2. Establish real relationships

-While you grow your blog, start building sincere, no-strings-attached relationships via social media, commenting, forums, promoting others and the like.
+While you create your content, start building sincere, no-strings-attached relationships via social media, commenting, forums, promoting others and the like.